-Scroll down to see how you can donate, submit your family history and/or mini-histories, and participate in oral histories.
+Scroll down to see how you can submit your family history and/or mini-histories, participate in oral histories, and donate.

 Add Your Story

 The History of Park County 1984 is the result of a volunteer effort led by past Director, Doris Whithorn.
 This 512-page book contains the stories of hundreds of people and local businesses.
-It was reprinted in 2014, along with an Index, making the book very useful to researchers.
-(Both volumes are available for purchase onsite or online at the Museum Store.)
+It was reprinted in 2019, including an Index, making the book very useful to researchers.
+(This volume is available for purchase onsite or online at the Museum Store.)

 Not everyone in Park County submitted a history in 1984, and, of course, many new residents have since moved to the county.
 To bring our history up-to-date, the museum is collecting family and business histories that will be edited and published on this web site.